Improved energy barrier in higher-dimensional hypergraph product codes: Preliminaries

 \begin{lemma}[Lemma 3 in~\cite{campbell2019theory}] Consider a $\left[\left[n, k, d\right]\right]$ quantum code with checks $\mathcal{M}$ that is $(t, f)$-sound and where all qubits are involved in no more than $w_c$ checks.
 It follows that the energy barrier is at least $f^{-1}(c)$ where $c=\min \left[(t-1) / w_c,\left(d-1\right) / 2\right]$ and $f^{-1}$ is the inverse of the soundness function. \end{lemma}

-It's important to note that the converse statement, any LDPC check family with a macroscopic energy barrier necessarily possesses good soundness, does not hold.
+It is important to note that the converse statement, any LDPC check family with a macroscopic energy barrier necessarily possesses good soundness, does not hold.
 The expander code provides a clear counterexample: despite exhibiting bad soundness due to its lack of check redundancy~\cite{ben2010locally}, it has been proven to support single-shot error correction with the small-set flip decoder~\cite{fawzi2020constant,fawzi2018efficient}.
-In this context, check redundancy refers to the ratio between the check set size (encompassing all checks, including dependent ones) and the check group size (comprising only independent checks).
+In this context, check redundancy refers to the ratio between the check set size (encompassing all checks, including dependent ones) and the number of independent checks.

 The soundness of a stabilizer code depends specifically on the selection of the stabilizer set, not merely on the stabilizer generators.
 Campbell also demonstrated that for any stabilizer code, it is possible to strategically choose a stabilizer set that endows the code with good soundness properties~\cite{campbell2019theory}.
 The price is that the size of some checks could be excessively large.
 LDPC property may be lost due to the existence of high-weight checks.